Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 When I was a computer science student and got into the hunt to buy my first laptop, I didn’t clearly understand what I would do with it.

-As a result, I went with Dell Inspiron 7560 with an i7 processor, 16 GB RAM, and a 4 GB Nvidia graphics card.
+As a result, I went with the Dell Inspiron 7560 with an i7 processor, 16 GB RAM, and a 4 GB Nvidia graphics card.

 So, what’s the main reason for sharing my story?
 Simple!
-To help you avoid the same mistakes, I made during my purchase.
+To help you avoid the same mistakes I made during my purchase.

 Before you invest heavily in your future laptop, sit down and relax!
 Take a pen and paper and write down how you will use your laptop for college work.